-- A. Yes.
-Provided all the players are outside the penalty-area at the time the kick is taken, with the exception of the player taking the penalty-kick and the goalkeeper, it will be in order for the player taking the penalty-kick to push the ball forward for one of his colleagues to run to it and score, provided the penalty-kick is taken in normal time.
-The ball must travel the distance of its circumference before it would be in order for it to be played by the second player. - 6.
-Q. If a defender, whilst standing in his own penalty-area, strikes an opponent while the ball is in play in the opponents' penalty-area, should the Referee award a penalty-kick? - A. Yes. - 7.
+(c) the penalty-kick is taken in normal time and the requirements of the Law are satisfied.

+- 6. Q. If a defender, whilst standing in his own penalty-area, strikes an opponent while the ball is in play in the opponents' penalty-area, should the Referee award a penalty-kick? - A. Yes. - 7.
 Q. Is a player taking a penalty-kick allowed to place the ball elsewhere than on the penalty-spot owing to the water-logged state of the pitch? - A. No. - 8.
-Q. What action does the Referee take if, at the taking of a penalty-kick, the ball strikes the goal-post and/or cross-bar and bursts? - A.(i) He asks for another ball and re-starts the game by dropping the ball.

-(ii) If the penalty-kick is being taken in extended time (see Universal Guide-Law XIV, decision 8) and the ball strikes the goal-post and/or cross-bar and bursts, the game ends. - 9.
+Q. What action does the Referee take if, at the taking of a penaltykick, the ball strikes the goal-post and/or cross-bar and bursts? - A. (i) He asks for another ball and re-starts the game by dropping the ball. (ii) If the penalty-kick is being taken in extended time (see Universal Guide-Law XIV, decision 8) and the ball strikes the goal-post and/or cross-bar and bursts, the game ends. - 9.
 Q. What are the decisions of the Referee if the signal having been given, but before the ball is kicked, a colleague of the player taking the kick encroaches into the penalty-area and the Referee notices the offence but allows the kick to be taken and the ball rebounds from the goalkeeper, cross-bar or goal-posts to the player who has encroached and this player sends the ball into goal? - A. The Referee shall disallow the goal, caution the player at fault for ungentlemanly conduct and re-start the game by an indirect free-kick.